michiel249/VolvoPedalCommander/README.md

 ## The plan:
 ![mybox](https://raw.githubusercontent.com/michiel249/VolvoPedalCommander/main/mybox.png)

-Take a Arduino, a MCP4725 DAC, Volvo Gas Pedal Male and Female connetors slap all of them together
+Take a Arduino, a MCP4725 DAC, Volvo Gas Pedal Male and Female connetors slap all of them together. write code.. make curve in throttle signal.

-write code..

-make curve in throttle signal.
 Happy driving

-DRAFT
+24-07-2023:
+Working on a version 0.1 with above draft, took few hours for me to get the pedal to spit out PWM, taped it all together.
+Wrote code that should send signals out as they come in (transparent).
+First challenge!
+Gas pedal pulse width modulated signal is 200hz. default PWM signal of my Arduino Nano is not.

+Now trying to get my arduino to spit out 200hz PWM :) it is quite a low frequency so it should be no problem

 Refrence: